zeldacamila/hg0-emailClient-backend/README.md

     > **Remove the unused local variable**
     -    >False Positive.
 Change date: ***18/03/2024***

-### Security Hotspots
-xxxxx

 ## New features

-### Feature 1 -> x
+### Feature 1

-**Why it's important:**
-These features enhance user experience and compliance with industry standards, boosting credibility and user satisfaction.
+- **Automatic Documentation with Sphinx**
+  - Added automatic documentation using Sphinx to facilitate project understanding and usage.
+  - **Why it's important:** Automated documentation streamlines the process of maintaining project documentation, ensuring consistency and accuracy across the codebase.
+It also facilitates a better understanding of the project's functionality and usage.

 ## Architectural Change